graphql-community/ApolloAlamofire/README.md

 ## Installation

 ApolloAlamofire is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your target configuration in your Podfile:

 ```ruby
 pod 'ApolloAlamofire'